Seimone Augustus: Awards and achievements

-International career
+USA Basketball career

-Augustus is a current member of the U.S. women's basketball team and she earned a gold medal at the 2008, 2012 and 2016 Summer Olympics.
+Augustus was a member of the U.S. women's basketball team, and she earned a gold medal at the 2008, 2012 and 2016 Summer Olympics.

 Augustus was invited to the USA Basketball Women's National Team training camp in the fall of 2009.
 The team selected to play for the 2010 FIBA World Championship and the 2012 Olympics is usually chosen from these participants.
 At the conclusion of the training camp, the team traveled to Ekaterinburg, Russia, where they competed in the 2009 UMMC Ekaterinburg International Invitational.
 While Augustus did not go to the World Championship, she was chosen for her second Olympic tournament.
 Augustus was ultimately selected to the 2014 FIBA World Championship, along with Lynx teammates Moore and Whalen, and the US went on to win the gold medal.